mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 ###### Characteristics

 Some events and situations can result in a permanent loss of STY.
 If STY is reduced to zero on a permanent basis, the Traveller has become seriously ill.
-Mental illness is a sensitive issue and one which is badly misunderstood by many people, so the use of long- term mental disorders in a game is a theme that should be approached with care.
+Mental illness is a sensitive issue and one which is badly misunderstood by many people, so the use of long-term mental disorders in a game is a theme that should be approached with care.

 Even relatively minor issues such as a modest level